gplv2/Reportula/README.md

 Reportula is a php based web program that provides you a summarized output stats of Bacula Backups jobs, clients, volumes and director that have already run.
 It obtains its information from your catalog database.

-This is a fairly high level bacula management tool.
+This is a bacula backup management tool.

 Display last jobs status
 Display volumes usage by pool